 Living la Vida VUCA

 Vulnerability, uncertainty, complexity, and ambiguity are not always unwanted conditions.
-Moreover, they can never be fully eradicated.
+Moreover, they can never be fully eradicated, nor should they be.
 When a safe haven to deal with such incalculable conditions exists, VUCA promotes creativity and innovation.
 Some of the most out of the box thinkers I have met were the young men under my care.
 Living a VUCA life creates an agile mind.
 People comfortable with instability are flexible and adaptable.
 As VUCA increases in a digital world so does the need for societies and organizations to create conditions for humans to effectively and efficiently deal with it.
 Ensuring psychological safety permits people to have the peace of mind to learn and grow from incalculable and unknown variables.

 About the author